-- Separate the CEO and chairman roles, with the chairman being an independent director under stock exchange listing standards. - Separate the CEO and chairman roles and, where the chairman is not an independent director (often the former CEO), establish a lead director position to be occupied by an independent director. - 3.
+- 1. Separate the CEO and chairman roles, with the chairman being an independent director under stock exchange listing standards. - 2.
+Separate the CEO and chairman roles and, where the chairman is not an independent director (often the former CEO), establish a lead director position to be occupied by an independent director. - 3.
 Combine the CEO and chairman roles and establish a lead director position.

 In spite of this conclusion, in the years since the publication of the Commission's findings, many have expressed the purported primacy of the first of these structures, and companies have faced increased pressure to require an independent chairman.
 Since 2012, for example, shareholder proposals requesting the installation of an independent chairman were either the most popular or second in popularity (after proxy access since the proxy access "private ordering" began in 2015) among governance-related proposals.
 Additionally, whether presented through a shareholder proposal or a management-sponsored proposal resulting from investor pressure, independent chairman proposals and the debate they have stirred at several large cap companies have made headlines in recent years.
 Moreover, the influential proxy advisory firm Institutional Shareholder Services, Inc. ("ISS") has been supporting more independent chairman proposals than in years past.
-This year, for example, ISS recommended a vote in favor of 68% of independent chairman proposals for which they issued a recommendation.
-In contrast, ISS supported 63% of such proposals in 2015 and 48% in 2014.
+This year, for example, ISS recommended a vote in favor of 68% of independent chairman proposals in 2015 and 48% in 2014.